djalbat/easy/README.md

 Note that `document` here is the global document reference, not EasyUI's `document` singleton.

-If constructors take handlers or other additional arguments, you can pass these to the corresponding `fromDOMElement()` or `fromHTML()` methods and they will be passed on the constructor.
+If constructors take handlers or other additional arguments, you can pass these to the corresponding `fromDOMElement()` or `fromHTML()` factory methods and they will be passed on the constructor.

 ### Cloning elements